Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Source.md

     This property is writable, so you can change the source map URL by setting it.
 All Debugger.Source objects referencing the same source will see the change.
-Setting an empty string has no affect and will not change existing value.
+Setting an empty string has no effect and will not change existing value.

     **If the instance refers to WebAssembly code**, `null`.
 Attempts to write to this property throw a `TypeError`.

+`displayURL`
+:   If the script had a special `//# sourceURL` comment, as described in
+    the source maps specification, then this property's value holds the string that was given.
+Otherwise, this is `null`.

 `element`
 :   The [`Debugger.Object`][object] instance referring to the DOM element to which